mathewtekle/Due-Dates-Calendar/README.md

  Homework, Date, Time, Course, Notes (i.e. col 1, col 2..)

 **WARNING**: Currently, any data on the first row will be replaced by formatted headers.
 This program is best used when any existing data is below the first row

+Currently implementing a feature to allow the user to upload their excel sheet to google drive